Xming

 Windows performance

-If you insist on running the whole of KDE or Gnome in -multiwindow or -fullscreen mode then don't expect blistering performance.
+If you insist on running the whole of KDE or Gnome in -multiwindow or -fullscreen mode: don't expect blistering performance.
 Use [WWW]coLinux or [WWW]XDMCP mode if you want a full Linux/Unix graphical environment on the Windows desktop.

 Extensions, pseudocolor and bell

-Xming also does not yet have a working -pseudocolor mode, for 8-bit colour use -fullscreen -depth 8 in one window mode which enables DirectDraw (-engine 2).
+Xming also does not yet have a working -pseudocolor mode, for 8-bit colour use -fullscreen -depth 8 in one window mode which enables DirectDraw4 (-engine 4).

 1. Access control